Charting the Course for the American Fisheries Society

 The Strategic Plan Revision Committee developed the 2020–2024 draft AFS Strategic Plan with the goal of making it a more useful document for AFS Unit leadership when developing their annual plans of work and helping committees and members focus their activities as they relate to the Society’s mission and goals.
 The emphasis of the draft Plan is to outline Goals and Strategies to help AFS move forward over the next 5 years.
 The Committee reviewed the last three Strategic Plans to ensure that we were capturing major salient points from previous plans.
 The Committee has also tried to capture the key topical areas of current officers’ plans‐of‐work and findings from the Potomac Communications Group’s recent assessment of the Society’s brand and communication strategies.
 As with the 2015–2019 Plan, this draft Plan is shorter than its predecessors and focuses on metrics to report for each of the plan’s Goals and Strategies.
 Additionally, the draft Plan describes the AFS and Unit Missions, the Society’s Vision, challenges fisheries professionals will face in the future, and areas where AFS operations and business models must adapt to changes in technology and communication.
 The draft Plan also dovetails with the new AFS Governing Board Reporting Tool, which will allow AFS leadership to quantitatively assess Society productivity.
 Ultimately, the 2020–2024 Strategic Plan will be for a variety of audiences, both within and outside of AFS, and is meant, in part, to reach out beyond our membership and the fisheries world to other organizations, decision makers, and the public.

 The draft Plan has been reviewed by the Governing Board, which voted unanimously to distribute the document to the membership for review.
-The document is available for review in this issue of Fisheries (see below) and on the AFS website.
-If you have comments about the draft Plan, please submit them at fisheries.org/strategicplancomments (coming soon) by July 1, 2019.
+The document is available for review in the March 2019 issue of Fisheries and on the AFS website (see below).
+If you have comments about the draft Plan, please submit them at fisheries.org/strategicplancomments by August 23, 2019.
 After the comment period, the Plan will be updated as appropriate and presented to the Governing Board for its final approval.
 If approved by the Governing Board, the Plan will be presented for approval by the full membership at the Annual AFS Business Meeting in Reno on October 2, 2019.
 Acceptance of this Plan requires at least 50 active members voting (to achieve a quorum) and the vote will be determined by simple majority.
 If approved by the membership, this Strategic Plan will guide Society operations through 2024.

 AFS DRAFT 5‐YEAR STRATEGIC PLAN, 2020–2024